Best 40 UX/UI Books Free & Paid Versions

 22. Smashing UX Design: Foundations For Designing Online User Experiences by Jesmond Allen and James Chudley.

-This is a very introduction to UX that will make you love this art and will help you understand and use its principles in your everyday life.
+This is the very introduction to UX that will make you love this art and will help you understand and use its principles in your everyday life.

 23. Measuring the User Experience: Collecting, Analyzing and Presenting Usability Metrics by Thomas Tullis and William Albert.